 Breech presentation is more likely to occur in the following circumstances:

-The uterus is abnormally shaped or contains abnormal growths such as fibroids Fibroids A fibroid is a noncancerous tumor composed of muscle and fibrous tissue.
-It is located in the uterus.
-Fibroids can cause pain, abnormal vaginal bleeding, constipation, repeated miscarriages... read more .
+The uterus is abnormally shaped or contains abnormal growths such as fibroids Uterine Fibroids A fibroid is a noncancerous tumor of the uterus that is composed of muscle and fibrous tissue.
+Uterine fibroids are very common, occurring in approximately 70% of White women and 80% of Black... read more .

 Sometimes the doctor can turn the fetus to present head first by pressing on the woman’s abdomen before labor begins, usually after 37 weeks of pregnancy.
 Some women are given a drug (such as terbutaline) to prevent labor from starting too soon.
 If labor begins and the fetus is in breech presentation, problems may occur.